 - Doing experiments, creating something physical, roleplay, moving around the classroom – (Kinaesthetic)

-Remember, this may be a lot of work, but it’s definitely worth it.
+Remember, this may be a lot of work, but it’s worth it.
 As your lessons become less predictable, your students stay tuned in for longer.

 #7 – Make it Relevant